nahidulhasan/solid-principles/README.md

 >Functions that use pointers of references to base classes must be able to use objects of derived classes without knowing it.

+Or simply : Subclass/derived classes should be substitutable for their base/parent class.

 It states that any implementation of an abstraction (interface) should be substitutable in any place that the abstraction is accepted.
 Basically, it takes care that while coding using interfaces in our code,